 We are behavior machines.
-Observed from inside, our lives are oceanic and operatic, the deepest story we can know.
-Movies run their characters through mad plots just to tell us a story of intensity comparable to our inner lives.
-Opera makes extreme music that translates emotionally to the weight of a normal life being lived.
+Observed from our POV, from inside us, our lives are oceanic and operatic, the deepest story we can know.
+Movies run their characters through madly overheated plots just to be able to tell us a story of external events that is of comparable intensity to the experience of our inner lives.
+Opera uses extremely dramatic music that translates emotionally to the intensity of a normal inner life being lived.
 Our lives are magic bags, bigger inside than out.

-As individuals, we arrive here loaded like treasure galleons with personality, attitude and latent loves and hates.
-As babies, we appear to people in general as simple to the point of near homogeneity, merely the site of a future human being.
-But our parents can see a coherent unfolding narrative in the styles and passions we show as we grow.
-We develop through our own efforts, a bit, but not nearly as much as we reveal ourselves.
-We are part of the audience for our own reveal as we learn unexpected truths from growing.
+As individuals, we arrive here loaded like treasure galleons with personality, attitude, and latent loves and hates.
+As babies, we appear to people around us as simple proto-adults, nearly homogenous: The site of a future human being.
+But our parents can see our hot and cold feelings, and see our patterns develop like old photographs.
+A coherent narrative takes shape in the styles and passions we show as we grow.
+We develop through our own experiences, a bit, but not nearly as much as we reveal ourselves.
+What we already are, becomes visible.
+We ourselves are part of the audience for this uncovering, we stumble on hard facts of who we are like plot twists.
+These are the unexpected truths of growing.
 Our personal executive-style emerges from this dense core of individuality and we advance, leaving a culminating trail of decisions like footprints in the snow.
-So our trajectory becomes clear.
+So our trajectory becomes clear, looking back, things we struggled over seem inevitable.
 Continue reading

 These are all panorama pictures knit from at least 2 different shots, usually more.